-The authority to appoint the Company's external auditors for 2012-2013 was delegated by the shareholders to the Board of Directors.
+The authority to appoint the Company's external auditors for 2014-2015 was delegated by the shareholders to the Board of Directors.
+At the time of the ASM, the external auditors to be appointed by the Company was not yet identified.